National Disability AI and Enabling Technology Virtual Summit 2026

 And Self- Confidence

-The Purpose of The Technology For All Project
+The Purpose of My Tech For All

 For people with Intellectual and Developmental Disabilities to have and use the same amount of technology the average American does to enhance their independence and self-determination.